openxla/stablehlo/docs/spec_draft.md

 Performs element-wise addition of two tensors `lhs` and `rhs` and produces a `result` tensor.
-For integer element types, if the element-wise sum has an unsigned/signed overflow/underflow, the result is implementation defined and one of the followings:
+For integer element types, if the element-wise sum has an unsigned/signed overflow/underflow, the result is implementation-defined and one of the followings:

   * mathematical result modulo $2^n$, where n is the bit width of the result.